nathanielkess/CSS-Modular-Pattern/README.md

 >This is a port-over into git of a document I wrote to help front-end team members align their CSS coding approach.
 It evolved from my experience with [SMACSS](https://smacss.com/ "A flexible guide to developing sites small and large.") and working with enterprise sized web sites.
 A condensed styled guide will be availalbe soon.

 ##Overview
-This CSS pattern is an organization technique optimized for large-scale websites.
-It is based off [SMACSS](https://smacss.com/) and is meant to serve as an approach to authoring CSS and HTML.
-The goal of this outline is to sync up coding styles for project team members to ensure CSS/html code is predictable, efficient and scalable.
+This CSS pattern is based off [SMACSS](https://smacss.com/) and is meant to serve as an approach to authoring CSS and HTML.
+The goal of this pattern is to sync up coding styles for project team members to ensure CSS/html code is predictable, efficient and scalable.

 Read the [introduction of SMACSS](https://smacss.com/book/) to get a base understanding for the rest of this document.